dataspecer/ds-wdoi/docs/progress.md

       - runs ~ 46 secs
       - I modified later on the phase to remove classes with no label (cannot be searched for) and removed unrooted classes recursively.
         - This was in order to mitigate a "thick" root entity with thousands of classes.
-        - It can be easily removed this behaviour.
+        - This behaviour can be easily removed.
+        - Based on supervisors, this should be kept as an issue.
   5. the fifth phase - loading into elastic search
     - Based on the selected languages in the 3. phase, it loads elastic search with the data.
     - The data are formatted that all languages belong to one object